opiran-club/VPS-Optimizer/README.md

 ```
 snap install core && snap refresh core
 ```
-now you can repeat from debian base
+now you can install anything with this "snap install"